 name: Return the name of the behavior

 init(): This function will be called when a behavior needs to be initialized.
-This is before the attachment to a node.
+This is before the attachment to a target.

-attach(node): This function will be called when a behavior is attached to a node.
+attach(target): This function will be called when a behavior is attached to a target.
 This is where the behavior will hook into useful events.
 Babylon.js will make sure that the scene is not currently loading when this function will be called.

-detach(node): This function will be called when a behavior is detached from a node.
+detach(): This function will be called when a behavior is detached from a target.
 The behavior must clear any associated resources and unhook all events

 If behaviors rely on animation, the following static properties will be available: